someengineering/fixinventory/README.md

 ```

 ## Docker image
-Building the Docker image
+Building
 ```
 $ docker build --build-arg TESTS=true -t cloudkeeper .
 ```
-By default the image build will run a full test suite of syntax and unit tests.
-Specify `--build-arg TESTS=false` to skip running the tests during image build.
+By default the build will run the full test suite of syntax and unit tests.
+Specify `--build-arg TESTS=false` to skip testing.

 The resulting Docker image contains a DNS cache.
 Running Cloudkeeper in a highly parallelized way (e.g. `--aws-fork --aws-account-pool-size 50 --gcp-fork --gcp-project-pool-size 50`) results in many API calls and as such DNS requests.
 When exporting the environment variable `USE_DNS_CACHE=true` into the Docker container an internal dnsmasq DNS cache will be started to reduce load on the upstream resolvers.